What is a mortgagee?

-As a mortgagor, you offer up the title of your property as collateral when you take out a loan.
-That means if you can’t make the payments and end up defaulting on your loan, the mortgagee can foreclose on your home and sell it to make up the money you haven’t paid back.
-But if the property were damaged or destroyed and is in no shape to sell, how would the lender recoup their costs?
-That’s where the mortgagee clause comes to the lender’s rescue.
+As a mortgagor, you offer the title of your property as collateral when you take out a home loan.
+If you can’t make the payments and end up defaulting on your loan, the mortgagee has the right to foreclose on your home and sell it to make up any money you haven’t paid back.
+However, if the property is heavily damaged or destroyed and can’t be sold, foreclosure alone may not cover the lender’s loss.
+In that situation, the mortgagee clause helps protect the lender by ensuring insurance proceeds account for the remaining loan balance.
+The mortgagee clause also protects the lender from the decrease to the property’s value that could happen if you were to pocket an insurance payout without actually repairing the property or if you damaged the property on purpose.

 Pro Tip